kkpro18/kkpro18/README.md

 I am a passionate developer with a keen interest in Machine Learning and Data Science.
 I enjoy working on open-source projects and collaborating with the developer community.

-- 🔭 I’m currently working on an OSINT Project: Risk Scoring Email Addresses (Machine Learning)
+- 🔭 I’m currently working on an News Scraping Project with Scala
-- 🌱 I’m currently learning Machine Learning and Data Science.
+- 🌱 I’m currently learning Machine Learning, Data Science and Data Analytics.
-- 👯 I’m looking to collaborate on Data Science Projects focusing on regression and classification problems.
+- 👯 I’m looking to collaborate on Data Scraping, Data Analytics and Data Science Projects.
-- 🤔 I’m looking for help with Fine-Tuning XGB Models.
+- 🤔 I’m looking for help with Data Analytics.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I support Right to Repair!